 This seminar features talks on interdisciplinary research which involves applications of fields related to algebra, geometry, topology, and combinatorics to fields like statistics, optimization, computer science, electrical engineering, biology, physics, and other sciences.
 One of the main goals of the seminar is to connect people from pure mathematics with people from applied fields.
-The seminar will take place most Tuesdays from 5:30 to 6:30pm, and will be followed by an informal dinner at a local restarurant.

 September 19, 2017: Carlos Améndola TU Berlin